Since its inception in 2008, ANZSA has been involved in more than 30 sarcoma-related studies and clinical trials, both locally and internationally.

 Summary

 ISKS is a global genetic, biological, epidemiological and clinical resource for researchers to investigate important questions relating to the hereditary characteristics of sarcoma.
+This project aims to establish an international database and biospecimen repository to be used as a clinical and research resource.

 Eligible Cohort